MeshJS/midnight-setup/README.md

 This template is designed to be a living project and welcomes suggestions and contributions for new features and improvements.
 Here are some ideas and known areas for future enhancement:

-- **Integrated ZK Parameter Management:**
+- [ ] **Integrated ZK Parameter Management:**
-  - Instead of requiring a manual script, the ZK parameters could be downloaded automatically as part of the Docker image or build process.
+  Instead of requiring a manual script, the ZK parameters could be downloaded automatically as part of the Docker image or build process.
-  - The infrastructure could check for missing parameters and fetch them on demand.
+  The infrastructure could check for missing parameters and fetch them on demand.

-- **Better Developer Onboarding:**
+- [x] **Better Developer Onboarding:**
-  - Add interactive setup scripts or a CLI wizard for first-time setup.
+  Add interactive setup scripts or a CLI wizard for first-time setup.
-  - Provide more example contracts, API endpoints, and UI components.
+  Provide more example contracts, API endpoints, and UI components.

-- **Automated Environment Checks:**
+- [x] **Automated Environment Checks:**
-  - Add pre-build checks for required tools, environment variables, and folder structure.
+  Add pre-build checks for required tools, environment variables, and folder structure.

-- **Improved Error Handling:**
+- [ ] **Improved Error Handling:**
-  - More descriptive error messages and troubleshooting guides for common issues.
+  More descriptive error messages and troubleshooting guides for common issues.

-- **Template Customization Tools:**
+- [ ] **Template Customization Tools:**
-  - Scripts to easily rename the template, update package names, and clean up example files.
+  Scripts to easily rename the template, update package names, and clean up example files.

-- **CI/CD Integration:**
+- [ ] **CI/CD Integration:**
-  - Add GitHub Actions or other CI pipelines for automated testing, linting, and deployment.
+  Add GitHub Actions or other CI pipelines for automated testing, linting, and deployment.

-- **Documentation Enhancements:**
+- [ ] **Documentation Enhancements:**
-  - More diagrams, architecture overviews, and real-world usage examples.
+  More diagrams, architecture overviews, and real-world usage examples.

-- **Community Feedback:**
+- [x] **Community Feedback:**
-  - Encourage users to open issues or discussions for feature requests and pain points.
+  Encourage users to open issues or discussions for feature requests and pain points.

-- **Unified CLI/Library for Project Management:**
+- [ ] **Unified CLI/Library for Project Management:**
-  - Create a library or CLI tool to automate all setup, configuration, and project management from a single command (e.g., `midnight-quick-starter init`).
+  Create a library or CLI tool to automate all setup, configuration, and project management from a single command (e.g., midnight-quick-starter init).

+- [x] **Basic Hello World Contract Validation:**
+  Add a minimal contract and test that simply sets and reads a "Hello World" message to validate that the toolchain and build are working correctly.

+- [ ] **Lace Beta Wallet Integration:**
+  Add support and documentation for integrating with Lace Beta Wallet for user authentication and transaction signing in the UI.

 > **Have an idea?** Open an issue or pull request to help make this template even better!